emberjs/rfcs/text/0000-native-class-constructor-update.md

 ### Injections and the `init` hook

 One side effect of this change is that injections will not be available on the class instance during the `constructor` phase.
+This behavior is not very commonly used - based on an informal community survey we found only a few usages
+\- but it _does_ exist and have its use cases.

-The ideal behavior here is outside of the scope of this RFC, and is something that should be discussed in future RFCs.
+Figuring out the ideal behavior of injections during the constructor phase is outside of the scope of this RFC, and is something that should be discussed in future RFCs.
 For the time being, users can still rely on the `init` hook, which will continue to be called after all injections and properties have been